 This article will detail some of the most commonly misunderstood aspects of applying for a study permit to Canada.

 A Study Permit is a Temporary Application

-Studying in Canada is an exciting opportunity that may eventually allow you to transition to Permanent Residence, but it’s important to remember that for immigration purposes, a study permit application is a temporary status application.
+Studying in Canada is an exciting opportunity that may eventually help you qualify to become a Permanent Resident, but it’s important to remember that for immigration purposes, a study permit application is a temporary status application.
 That means that the decision you will receive on your study permit application is based upon the officer’s opinion about whether or not you are a bonafide student and whether you will likely leave Canada at the end of your studies.

-As with all temporary applications to Canada, the officer must assess the applicant’s ties outside of Canada – to form an opinion as to whether or not you are likely to stay illegally in Canada if approved for a study permit.
-It’s up to you, the applicant, to include documents to satisfy the officer that you have a good life outside of Canada.
-Documents related to property ownership, bank accounts, employment history, family connections, past international travel and social activities are all relevant and should be included.
+To study — as with all requests for any temporary resident visa to Canada — the immigration officer must assess your ties outside of Canada to form an opinion about whether or not you are likely to stay illegally in Canada if approved for a study permit.
+It’s up to you, the applicant, to provide proof that will satisfy the officer that you have a good life outside of Canada and will leave Canada if you lose your temporary status.
+In addition to required documents on the Document Checklist such as a valid passport or identity document, a letter of acceptance, photos, etc your supporting documentation should also include documents related to property ownership, bank statements, employment history, family connections, past international travel and social activities.
+These are all relevant to the officer’s decision.